khronokernel/Getting-Started-With-Hackintoshes/README.md

 * Read the rules
 * Follow posting format

-Problem is many of the visitors here are on mobile where the sidebar is obsucred and difficult to find, so this post will be a starting point for new users.
+Problem is many of the visitors here are on mobile where the sidebar is obsucred and difficult to find, so this post will be a starting point for new users. **This is not a substitute for the other resources**

 So how do you actually get started?
 Well few things:
 * Knowing if your hardware is compatible